 This is what makes crankbaits such great lures for bass tournaments, when time is of the essence.
 You can roll up on a form of cover and bombard it with multiple casts from different angles much faster than you could with a lot of other bass lures.

 Crankbaits are designed to resemble shad and other bait fish.
 So using a crankbait with similar colors to the bait fish in the lake you’re fishing can be very effective.
 Especially when bass are actively feeding on them.

 How To Fish A Crankbait

 If you find yourself not getting bites with a straight retrieve, try jerking your rod periodically during the retrieve.
 This can trigger what is called a reaction bite.
-It’s when a bass reacts to a sudden movement by attacking it.
-Sometimes an adjustment this simple can make a huge difference in success.
+It’s when a bass reacts to a sudden change in movement by attacking it.